ngless-toolkit/ngless/docs/contents/modules.md

 The arguments of type *readset*, *mappedreadset*, and *counts* are passed as paths to a file on disk. **Your command is assumed to not change these, but make a copy if necessary.
-Bad things will happen if you change the files.**.
+Bad things will happen if you change the files.**
 You can specify more details on which kind of file you expect with the following optional arguments: